syncfusion-content/winui-docs/winui/Cartesian-Charts/Appearance.md

 Each palette applies a set of predefined brushes to the series in a predefined order.
 [Metro]() palette is the default palette.

-The following code example shows you how to set the [Metro]() palette for the cartesian chart.
+The following code example shows you how to set the [Metro]() palette for the chart.

 {% tabs %}